Troubleshooting

 Reflashing the firmware

-If for any reason the above method does not work, you can reflash the firmware of the Multi-device by following the instructions in the Firmware Update section.
+If for any reason the above method does not work, you can reflash the firmware of the Multi-device by following the instructions in the Firmware Installation section.

 Restore from the Bosster app